w3c/webrtc-extensions/explainer.md

 #### [API 1]: captureTimestamp

 This specification adds captureTimestamp, type of DOMHighResTimeStamp, to the RTCRtpContributingSource dictionary.
 This surfaces the absolute capture timestamp in the absolute capture time RTP header extension, when it is present or can be extrapolated from previously received data, for the last rendered audio or video frame.
-It can be used for measuring audio video synchronization performance as illustrated in the following exemplar code:
+It can be used for measuring audio video synchronization performance as illustrated in the following example code:

     [receiverAudio, receiverVideo] = peerconnection.getReceivers();

-    latestCaptureTimestampsAudio = receiverAudio.getSynchronizationSources()[0].captureTimeStamp;
+    latestCaptureTimestampAudio = receiverAudio.getSynchronizationSources()[0].captureTimeStamp;
-    latestCaptureTimestampsVideo = receiverVideo.getSynchronizationSources()[0].captureTimeStamp;
+    latestCaptureTimestampVideo = receiverVideo.getSynchronizationSources()[0].captureTimeStamp;

-    avSynchronization = latestCaptureTimestampsAudio - latestCaptureTimestampsVideo;
+    synchronizationError = latestCaptureTimestampAudio - latestCaptureTimestampVideo;

 #### [API 2]: senderCaptureTimeOffset

 This specification also adds senderCaptureTimeOffset, type of DOMHighResTimeStamp, to the RTCRtpContributingSource dictionary.
 In this context, the sender refers to the system that directly sends RTP and RTCP packets to the receiver, and thus the sender-receiver path only represents the "last hop" in a system that involves intermediate stream regenerators.

-An exemplar code to use captureTimestamp and senderCaptureTimeOffset to calculate end-to-end delay follows:
+An example code to use captureTimestamp and senderCaptureTimeOffset to calculate end-to-end delay:

     receiver = peerconnection.getReceivers()[0];
     csrc = receiver.getSynchronizationSources()[0];
-    latestCaptureTimestamps = csrc.captureTimeStamp;
+    latestCaptureTimestamp = csrc.captureTimeStamp;
     latestSenderCaptureTimeOffset = csrc.SenderCaptureTimeOffset;
     receiverTimestamp = csrc.timestamp;